installation with npm npm install --save auth0-lock # installation with yarn yarn add auth0-lock

 If you want to avoid showing the Lock dialog when there's an existing session in the server, you can use Auth0.js's checkSession() function.

 In earlier versions of Lock, you could configure an IP range in an Active Directory/LDAP connection.
 You could then use that range to allow integrated Windows Authentication if the user's IP was within the range.
-When this was true, Lock would display a button enabling SSO for that user as shown below.
+When this was true, Lock would display a button that users could click and get redirected to the integrated authentication dialog.

 Lock 11 will default the scope parameter to